 Explore the National Gallery of Ireland

 You can get a great feel for Ireland’s history simply by viewing its art.
 The National Gallery of Ireland is an art museum with a fantastic collection ranging the centuries and styles.
 Amidst the collection you’ll find many portraits where you can see historic faces and familiar faces.
 I especially enjoyed the portrait of television personality Graham Norton.
-Admission to the National Gallery of Ireland is free so you can drop in and out as your weekend schedule allows.
+National Gallery of Ireland is just one of many free things to do in Dublin so you can drop in and out as your weekend schedule allows.

 National Gallery of Ireland, Merrion Square West & Clare Street

 National Museum of Ireland – Archaeology, Kildare Street, Dublin

 Decorative Arts & History, Collins Barracks, Benburb Street, Dublin